PaulWieland/ratgdo/docs/09_faq.md

 	* If the sensors are not 5-7v, ratgdo will still be able to control the door but it will not provide obstruction status.
 CAUTION: connecting higher than 6v sensors will destroy the obstruction input circuit.
 * you have limit switches which close to ground for sensing when the door is fully open AND fully closed.
 	* some models provide user accessible terminals for the built in limit switches, otherwise you have to add your own external switches.
 A pair of inexpensive magnetic reed switchs is the best way to add these if you cannot use the door opener's built in switches.

+## Can ratgdo control gate openers?
+Most gate openers can be controlled using the dry contact control interface.
+Limit switches are required to get the gate status (the same as with a dry contact control garage door).

 ## Which control protocol (Security + 1.0, Security + 2.0, dry contact, etc) do I need?